-The financial statements have been prepared under the going concern basis.
-The Directors believe this basis to be appropriate as another group company, Apache Corporation, has provided the company with an undertaking until 30 September 2022.
+The financial statements have been prepared under the going concern basis and the directors have reviewed the going concern period to 30 September 2023.
 Apache Corporation will continue to make such funds as are needed by the company to allow it to continue in operational existence and to meet its liabilities as they fall due for payment.